UPDATED ON 15 JANUARY 2025

 3. Birth Trauma

 If you experienced a difficult or traumatic birth, it’s not uncommon for those feelings to linger and impact how you bond with your baby.
-A traumatic birth can lead to emotional shock or a sense of powerlessness, which may contribute to feeling emotionally distant afterward.
+Birth trauma can cause emotional shock and a feeling of powerlessness, which may contribute to a sense of disconnection.
+How you feel during the birth process—especially if it wasn’t what you expected—can have a lasting impact on your emotional bond with your baby.

 4. Overwhelm and Exhaustion